- It is used to treat TB (tuberculosis).

 - It is used to stop the spread of meningitis in people who carry the bacteria but are not sick with the disease.

-- If your child is taking any of these drugs: Atazanavir, darunavir, fosamprenavir, saquinavir, or tipranavir.
+- If you are taking any of these drugs: Atazanavir, cefazolin or other cephalosporin drugs, darunavir, fosamprenavir, saquinavir, or tipranavir.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.